Last update: 16 January 2023

 A. IDENTIFYING MY DRONE CATEGORY

-If you comply with all the rules for the open category, but fly a drone without a class marking (C0, C1, C2, C3, C4, C5, C6) you can operate your drone in the transitional category.
+If you comply with all the rules for the open category but fly a drone without a class identification label (C0, C1, C2, C3, C4, C5, C6) you can operate your droneit in the transitional category.
 Under this category, the requirements (training, testing, minimum distance to uninvolved persons) are slightly more restrictive than in the open category.

 No. Whether or not a drone is flown recreationally has no bearing on the risk of drone operation.
 What is more important is the mode of operation, i.e. how, where and which drone is operated.